Skip to main content

 Add your framework package

-Install the package, set your API key, and traces start flowing immediately.
+Install the package, set your API key, and finish the framework setup.

 PERFBASE_ENABLED=true